rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 function getActiveResources(uint256 tokenId) external view returns (uint64[])
 ```

-Used to retrieve IDs od the active resources of given token.
+Used to retrieve IDs of the active resources of given token.

-*Resource data is stored by reference, in order to access the data corresponding to the ID, call  `getResourceMeta(resourceId)`.*
+*Resource data is stored by reference, in order to access the data corresponding to the ID, call  `getResourceMetadata(tokenId, resourceId)`.You can safely get 10k*

 #### Parameters